 Ask for veterinary records.
 If you’re moving far enough away that you’ll need a new vet, you should ask for a current copy of your pet’s vaccinations.
 You also can ask for your pet’s medical history to give to your new vet, although that can normally be faxed directly to the new medical-care provider upon request.
 Depending on your destination, your pet may need additional vaccinations, medications, and health certificates.
 Have your current vet’s phone number handy in case of an emergency, or in case your new vet would like more information about your pet.

 Keep medications and food on hand.
 Keep at least one week’s worth of food and medication with you in case of an emergency.
-Vets can’t write a prescription without a prior doctor/patient relationship, which can cause delays if you need medication right away.
+Vets can’t prescribe without a prior doctor/patient relationship, which can cause delays if you need medication right away.
 You may want to ask for an extra prescription refill before you move.
 The same preparation should be taken with special therapeutic foods — purchase an extra supply in case you can’t find the food right away in your new area.

 Seclude your pet from chaos.
-Pets can feel vulnerable on moving day.
+Pets can feel vulnerable on moving days.
 Keep them in a safe, quiet, well-ventilated place, such as the bathroom, on moving day with a “Do Not Disturb!
 Pets Inside!” sign posted on the door.
-There are many light, collapsible travel crates on the market if you choose to buy one.
+There are many light and collapsible travel crates on the market if you choose to buy one.
 However, make sure your pet is familiar with the new crate before moving day by gradually introducing him or her to the crate before your trip.
 Be sure the crate is well-ventilated and sturdy enough for stress-chewers; otherwise, a nervous pet could escape.

 Prepare a first aid kit.
-First aid is not a substitute for emergency veterinary care, but being prepared and knowing basic first aid could save your pet’s life.
+First aid is not a substitute for emergency veterinary care but being prepared and knowing basic first aid could save your pet’s life.
 A few recommended supplies: Your veterinarian’s phone number, gauze to wrap wounds or to muzzle your pet, adhesive tape for bandages, non-stick bandages, towels, and hydrogen peroxide (3 percent).
-You can use a door, board, blanket or floor mat as an emergency stretcher and a soft cloth, rope, necktie, leash, or nylon stocking for an emergency muzzle.
+You can use a door, board, blanket, or floor mat as an emergency stretcher and a soft cloth, rope, necktie, leash, or nylon stocking for an emergency muzzle.

 Play it safe in the car.
 It’s best to travel with your dog in a crate; second-best is to use a restraining harness.
 When it comes to cats, it’s always best for their safety and yours to use a well-ventilated carrier in the car.
 Secure the crate or carrier with a seat belt and provide your pet with familiar toys.
 Never keep your pet in the open bed of a truck or the storage area of a moving van.
 In any season, a pet left alone in a parked vehicle is vulnerable to injury and theft.
 If you’ll be using overnight lodging, plan ahead by searching for pet-friendly hotels.
-Have plenty of kitty litter and plastic bags on hand, and keep your pet on its regular diet and eating schedule.
+Have plenty of kitty litter and plastic bags on hand and keep your pet on its regular diet and eating schedule.